francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 complicated and requires more signaling in a multi-stream scenario.
 It also cannot handle the protection of DATAGRAM frames payload.
 In this document, we propose to consider whole frames as part of the source symbols.
-Source symbols are thus the equivalent to QUIC packets for the coding channel: packets carry frames through the network channel while source symbols carry frames through the coding channel.
-In order to reduce signalling between the peers, the design described in this document requires that a single source symbol MUST NOT contain the frames of several QUIC packets at the same time.
+Source symbols are thus the counterpart to QUIC packets for the coding channel: packets carry frames through the network channel while source symbols carry frames through the coding channel.
+In order to reduce signalling between the peers, a single source symbol MUST NOT contain the frames of several QUIC packets at the same time.

-### Identifying the source symbols
+## Identifying the source symbols

 In order to recover lost source symbols, the decoder needs to know how many and which source symbols were lost.
 From the receiver viewpoint, it is not